 Sunday, January 22, 2017

 Another hunting ground is the San Tau village.
-From Tung Chung bus terminal , I took Bus 34 to Yat Tung Estate and walked along a foot path along the coast.
+From Tung Chung bus terminal , I took Bus 34 to Yat Tung Estate and walked leisurely on a foot path towards a coastal village.

-The Neopithecops zalmora was taken in last September during my visit to this coastal village - a small colony there.
-I could see them around during my subsequent visits in November and December.
+The Neopithecops zalmora was taken last September during my first visit to this coastal village - there was a small colony there.
+I could still see them flying around during my subsequent visits in November and December.

 A female was trying to lay eggs on its host plant

-Green Dragontail (Lamprotera curias walker) is the only Dragontail butterfly we can find in Hong Kong - it is quite common.
+White Dragontail (Lamprotera curius walkeri) is the only Dragontail butterfly we can find in Hong Kong - it is quite common.
 It was puddling on the footpath before settling down on a leaf for sunbathing.

 This Black Prince (Rohana parisatis) was extremely skittish and sensitive to movement.
 Whenever I approach closer it would take off - a quick shot was taken when it perched high on a tree.